Faculty

 Mark W. Ball, MD

-Associate Research Physician Urologic Oncology Branch Associate Director, Urologic Oncology Fellowship National Cancer Institute, Bethesda, MD
+Associate Research Physician, Urologic Oncology Branch, Associate Program Director, Urologic Oncology Fellowship, National Cancer Institute, Bethesda, MD

 Dr. Ball is a fellowship-trained urologic oncologic surgeon.
 He received his undergraduate degree in biochemistry and molecular biology from Centre College, graduating magna cum laude and Phi Beta Kappa.
 He received his M.D. from the Johns Hopkins University School of Medicine.
 He completed his internship and residency at the James Buchanan Brady Urological Institute at Johns Hopkins.
 He subsequently completed a Society of Urologic Oncology-accredited fellowship at the National Cancer Institute where he worked in the laboratory of W. Marston Linehan, M.D.
 He is board-certified by the American Board of Urology.
 Dr. Mark Ball is an attending surgeon in the Urologic Oncology Branch of the National Cancer Institute and Associate Program Director of the Urologic Oncology Fellowship Program.
 He is the highest volume robotic kidney surgeon in the metropolitan Washington D.C. area and an internationally recognized expert in kidney cancer.
 He specializes in the surgical treatment of kidney and adrenal tumors and performs robotic, laparoscopic and open surgery.
 He has particular expertise in robotic partial nephrectomy and robotic partial adrenalectomy for hereditary kidney cancer syndromes, and has removed over 1,000 kidney tumors during partial nephrectomy procedures.
 He is experienced in reoperative surgery in patients with a history of prior surgeries and in patients with multiple tumors.
 He has authored over 115 manuscripts and regularly presents at national and international conferences.
 Dr. Ball has been the recipient of several academic honors including election to the Alpha Omega Alpha honor society, outstanding laparoscopic surgeon from the Society of Laparoendoscopic Surgery, outstanding research from the Society of Urologic Oncology, recipient of a competitive LRP award from the NIH, and multiple teaching awards.